 Trying to figure out your “hook” for college admissions?
-In general, a hook refers to the element of your college application that makes you stand out from the crowd.
+In general, a college hook refers to the element of your college application that makes you stand out from the crowd.
 It’s what will make the admissions office “bite” on your application.
 But not all hooks are the same.

-I think there are three types of college admission hooks.
+I think there are three types of college hooks.
 Actually, it’s probably better to say that there are three types of hooks that college admissions offices generally recognize.
 The first class of hooks consists of students with attributes beyond their control.
 You were either born with them or not and there’s nothing you can do to change it short of being adopted.

 By the time students reach the college application process, there is generally little that can be done to acquire the second type of hook.
-These hooks require time to develop and by the time students reach to high school, they generally either have them or they don’t.
+These hooks require time to develop and by the time students reach high school, they generally either have them or they don’t.

-The third type of hook is the one where students can develop it on their own in high school.
+The third type of college hook is the one where students can develop it on their own in high school.
 There’s just no telling if an admissions committee will find it compelling.

 The first hook is a pretty well-defined class of students that colleges recruit.
 The college hook these students bring is something the student actually has no control over.
-The traditional hooks for this group consists of legacy students, development students, and under-represented minority students.
+The traditional hooks for this group consist of legacy students, development students, and under-represented minority students.